bradeneast/bradeneast.com/blog/_published/Building a simple web app from scratch (Part 2 - HTML and CSS).md

 We're using `tabindex` to make our next and previous buttons accessible for keyboard users.
 When we add the slider functionality, we'll also write a functions called `goToNext()` and `goToPrevious()` for the `onkeypress` and `onclick` events.

+You might also have noticed that we're the same class and ID on several elements.
+Selecting by class is usually better in CSS for specificity reasons, while selecting by ID is faster in Javascript.

-I won't bore you with all my personal preference CSS, but here are the classes we'll be using later with our Javascript.
+I won't bore you with all my CSS explorations, but here are the classes will be important later in our Javascript.

 ```css
 .icon-container {